Lime Cay

 Lime Cay is the main islet off the shore of Port Royal Cays, Jamaica.
-It located in the northeast region of the reef.
+It is located in the northeast region of the reef.

 Geography

 Located 15 - 30 minutes by boat from Port Royal.
 It has a small beach which makes it a popular location for recreation and sunbathing.
 It is a regular hotspot for post-party-goers, and during holiday season (Summer and Christmas) weekends the island is often swarmed with boats, music and socialites.
 Lime Cay measures 380 meters northwest-southeast, and is up to 80 meters wide, measuring 2 ha in area.
 About half of the area is wooded, the rest is sand and coral.
-It has no infrastructure except for a small open building used as a Gazzebo.
+It has no infrastructure except for a small open building used as a gazebo.
 The building is located at 17°55′06.36″N 76°49′11.96″W.